EttusResearch/fpga/docs/usrp3/build_instructions.md

 - The build output will be specific to the product and will be located in the `usrp3/top/{project}/build` directory.
 Run `make help` for more information.

+### Environment Utilies

+The build environment also defines many ease-of-use utilites.
+Please use the \subpage md_usrp3_vivado_env_utils "Vivado Utility Reference" page for a list and usage information

 ## Build Instructions (Xilinx ISE only)

+### Makefile based Builder

 - To add xtclsh to the PATH and to setup up the Xilinx build environment run
   + `source <install_dir>/Xilinx/14.7/ISE_DS/settings64.sh` (64-bit platform)